 Since leaving the IRS, Bob has worked as a consultant on IRS Whistleblower matters.
-He has also been a major contributor to Taxpayers Against Fraud, spearheading their IRS matters mailing list.
+He has also been a major contributor to Taxpayers Against Fraud, where he serves as Co-Chairman of the IRS WO Committee.
 He also frequently presents on IRS Whistleblower issues, including to various members of Congress and their staff, to the Taxpayers Against Fraud national conference, and to other professional organizations.
 Bob has a Master’s Degree in Taxation from Walsh College, a B.S. in Accounting from Akron University, and a B.A. in Economics from Hiram College.

 Bob grew up in rural Ohio and now lives in Buffalo.
 He also spent eleven years as a volunteer fireman and emergency medical technician.